openimis/openimis-be_py/README.md

 * `SQL_SCRIPT_URL=<url to the sql script to create the database>`

 You can find more informations about seeting up db docker [here](https://github.com/openimis/openimis-db_dkr/tree/develop).

+### How to report another issues?
+If you face another issues not described in that section you could use our [ticketing site](https://openimis.atlassian.net/servicedesk/customer/portal/1).
+Here you can report any bugs/problems you faced during setting up openIMIS app.